What are 03 numbers?

 Ofcom introduced UK-wide 03 numbers as an alternative to chargeable 08 numbers, such as 0870.

 These numbers allow organisations to have a single national point of contact without consumers having to pay extra to call them.
+Government departments, major banks and other companies and organisations are increasingly moving to 03 numbers.

 Calls to 03 numbers cost no more than a national rate call to an 01 or 02 number and must count towards any inclusive minutes in the same way as 01 and 02 calls.